libregis/GST101/docs/index.md

 * [Lab 7 - Basic Geospatial Analysis Techniques](Lab7.md)

 ## Data Sets
-All labs consists of the necesasry datasets.
+All labs consists of the necessary datasets.
 Once you download this repo, you will also get all required datasets.
 All data sets are under `Data\Lab1\...`).

 ## License